 Instructions

-• Add the sugar, salt, and vanilla.
+• Add the sugar, salt, and vanilla to the cream.

 • With this amount of cream, you should have nicely whipped cream in about 2 minutes.
 Larger amounts will take a bit longer.